 Find Cheap Health Insurance Quotes in Your Area

-The Affordable Care Act standardized the factors insurers are allowed to use when calculating premiums for consumers.
-Under the new regulations, insurers may only use a consumer's age, smoking status and area of residence (rating area) when adjusting premiums.
+The Affordable Care Act (ACA) standardized the factors insurers are allowed to use when calculating premiums for consumers.
+Under the current regulations, insurers may only use a consumer's age, smoking status, plan category, number of dependents and area of residence (rating area) when adjusting premiums.

-Under the Affordable Care Act, each state has submitted a plan to divide up the areas of the state into locations called rating areas.
-Depending on the state these geographical units will either be made up of counties, metropolitan statistical areas or three-digit zip codes.
-These state groupings will be submitted to The Department of Human Health Services (HHS) for approval and will then be used by insurers to price premiums.
+Under the Affordable Care Act, each state had to submit a plan to divide up the areas of the state into locations called rating areas.
+Depending on the state, these geographical units will either be made up of counties, metropolitan statistical areas or the first three digits of ZIP codes.
+These state groupings were submitted to the Department of Health and Human Services (HHS) for approval and are used by insurers to price premiums.

-When insurance companies price their premiums, all households within a rating area will have the same adjustment factor applied.
-Households with similar age and smoking characteristics buying the same plan will pay the same amount for premiums.
-Depending on the rating area you live in the prices you pay may be higher or lower than the state average.
+When insurance companies price their premiums, all households within a rating area will have the same adjustment factors applied.
+Households with similar ages and smoking characteristics who are buying the same plan will pay the same amount for premiums.
+Depending on the rating area you live in, the prices you pay may be higher or lower than the state average.

 How does my rating area affect me?

-Insurers determine the factors applied to a rating area based upon the projected cost of members in the specific rating area.
-These costs may include the costs associated with services providers, how much coverage an insurer has in a particular area, the number of members, as well as the demographic profile of the area.
+Insurers determine the factors applied to a rating area based on the projected cost of members in the specific rating area.
+These costs may include the expenses associated with service providers, how much coverage an insurer has in a particular area, the number of members and the demographic profile of the area.
 With the limitations on how insurers can determine premiums, rating areas will likely become the key variable in how insurers price groups of people to account for differences in population profiles.

 In addition, insurance coverage for particular plans and companies may only be offered in select rating areas.
-Insurers are not required to offer insurance plans statewide when developing plans and networks for sale on the exchanges.
-Depending on your area of residence you may have more or less options than is typical of the state.
+Insurers are not required to offer insurance plans statewide when developing plans and networks for sale on the ACA exchange.
+Depending on your area of residence, you may have more or fewer options than is typical in the state.